jskoetsier/sebguru/README.md

 # SebGuru Assistant

 A powerful VS Code extension that brings AI-assisted coding to your development workflow.
-SebGuru Assistant helps you write, understand, and improve code more efficiently using either a local LLM or the SebGuru cloud service.
+SebGuru Assistant helps you write, understand, and improve code more efficiently using either a local LLM or a custom API endpoint.

 ## Key Features

 - **AI Chat Interface**: Get instant coding help through a convenient chat panel
 - **Code Intelligence**: Explain, improve, document, test, and refactor your code with AI assistance
-- **Flexible Configuration**: Use your own local LLM models or connect to SebGuru's cloud service
+- **Flexible Configuration**: Use your own local LLM models or connect to custom API endpoints
 - **Context-Aware**: The assistant understands your code's language and provides relevant suggestions

 ## Quick Start